Mary Mack (comedian)

-Mikelle Louise Budge, professionally known as Mary Mack (born July 25, 1975), is an American comedian, musician, and writer.
-Mack currently stars as Jesse Wearsprada Solar-Opposites in the Justin Roiland-produced animated sitcom Solar Opposites, which debuted May 8, 2020 on Hulu.
-She has released five albums of her stand-up.
+Mikelle Budge, known professionally as Mary Mack (born July 25, 1975), is an American comedian, musician, and writer.
+Mack currently stars as Jessica Wearsprada "Jesse" Opposites in the animated sitcom Solar Opposites, which debuted May 8, 2020 on Hulu/Disney+.
+She has released seven albums of her stand-up.

 Early life

 Mack was born in Minnesota to parents from Duluth and raised near Webster, Wisconsin.

 She has a bachelor's degree in music from the University of Wisconsin-Oshkosh, and an MFA in conducting from Middle Tennessee State University.

 She taught music at the elementary and middle school levels in Oshkosh, Wisconsin, and Nashville, Tennessee, and led a polka band in Nashville before moving to Minneapolis, Minnesota, to pursue a career in comedy.

 Career

 Mack describes herself as a "folk humorist," using storytelling and her strong northern-Wisconsin accent as part of her comedy, playing off of the Fargo stereotype of Midwesterners in a way that Mack has described as blending Gilda Radner and Garrison Keillor.
 Chris Spector of Midwest Record notes that the seeming innocence of Mack's "little-girl voice and demeanor ... gives Mack an edge.
 Mack's zingers hit harder since she lulls you into this place where you just don't expect it."
 A classically trained musician with two degrees, she often plays mandolin as part of her act.
 She has performed at SF Sketchfest, the Vancouver Comedy Fest, the Andy Kaufman Awards, and the Just For Laughs Festival in Montreal.